myfta/web/main/docs/user/map/interact-with-map.md

 ## Gestures

 Gestures are important part of the map navigation.

+Slide animations could be disabled with special [setting](#disable-all-animations).

 | Map Action | Gesture |
 |:------------|:---------------|